 Hand luggage will be cleared with up to 12 oz. bottles of hand sanitizer (it must be removed and submitted for x-ray screening), but any other prohibited items that are found will send you back to square one — outside the security portal — to dispose of them without TSA staff handling your luggage.

-Social distancing will be mandatory for passengers and airport employees.
+Social distancing is mandatory for passengers and airport employees.

-And a note to those considering international travel; U.S. Passport Services have moved into Phase 1 or Phase 2 of reopening, making issuing new passports or renewals extremely slow.
+A note to those considering international travel; U.S. Passport Services are in different phases of reopening, making issuing new passports or renewals extremely slow.
 Check the status of the passport office nearest you.

 Is there safer flying in the age of coronavirus?
-Until there’s a vaccine for COVID-19, admits Hayes, every passenger will have to decide on their personal level of risk tolerance before flying.
+Until there’s a vaccine for COVID-19 widely available to everyone, every passenger will have to decide on their personal level of risk tolerance before flying.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.